The Locker Key

 “I was killing time last night waiting for the Spurs/Mavericks game to come on and fumbling around with my recordings, when I noticed that I had recorded an episode of something on Showcase called Trailer Park Boys.
 I recalled seeing the previews for this show and making a mental note to watch it as part of my Canadian-made TV studies course.
 I’m glad I did and I’ll tell you why.
 This show brought out a level of disgust in me that I have never actually reached before, and as we all know it can be a pretty disgusting world out there, especially to a cynical spud like myself.
 Trailer Park Boys is one of those cruel jokes that TV plays on us every now and then…” Jake rambles on with his show kickoff monologue, guaranteed to piss off a lot of people and make for some interesting phone conversations and threatening emails later in the show.

-And so it goes twice a week, Tuesdays and Fridays.
+And so it went, twice a week, Tuesdays and Fridays.

-The next morning, Jake lies sleeping on the right-hand side of a queen-size bed.
-There is a lot of activity going on in the room.
-Stacy, Jake’s live-in girlfriend, is fully dressed and packing her suitcase.
-Jake rolls over and watches her.
-Stacy is a good-looking lady with long auburn hair and an hourglass shape that Jake has always found alluring.
+The next morning, Jake was lying half asleep on the right-hand side of a queen-size bed.
+There was a lot of activity going on in the room.
+Stacy, Jake’s live-in girlfriend, was fully dressed and packing her suitcase.
+Jake rolled over and watched her.
+Stacy is a good-looking lady with long auburn hair and an hourglass shape that Jake had always found alluring.

 “Oh oh….not again, Stace.”